 Our work is at the interface of biotechnology and materials science.
 A major focus is the study and development of polymers to deliver drugs, particularly genetically engineered proteins, DNA and RNAi, continuously at controlled rates for prolonged periods of time.
-Work is in progress in the following many areas.
+Work is in progress in the following areas.

 - Investigating the mechanism of release from polymeric delivery systems with concomitant microstructural analysis and mathematical modeling